Lucas5N/ConferenceManager-PSD-/README.md

 <h1 align="center">ConferenceManager-PSD-</h1>

 <p align="center">
-  <h3>A simple application that lets the user manage conferences, events, and such.
+  <h3>A simple application that lets the user manage conferences.
 This project is relevant to the Programming and Data Structures course.</h3>
 </p>

 <p>The application makes use of files, data structures, and the related algorithms to best manage the aforementioned events.</p>